RasaHQ/NLU-training-data/weather/README.md

 # Training data for intent: weather

-This category is for intents that relate to weather such as
+This category is for intents that relate to weather such as temperature, weather forecast, location etc.

 ## List of intents in this category: